qwerty-loops/CBIS_DDSM_Model_Comparison/README.md

 - Models are saved only when validation loss improves
 - All metrics are computed on the test set using the best model checkpoint
 - Preprocessing needs to be run only once unless data changes
-- Both models use transfer learning with ImageNet pretrained weights
+- Most models use transfer learning with ImageNet pretrained weights (except U-Net which trains from scratch)

 ---